Evolution of descended testes in mammals: Mechanism for the sperm storage region of the epididymis promoting testicular descent

 An alternative proposal is that testicular descent was preceded, and possibly influenced, by migration of the sperm storage region of the epididymis to a cooler extra-abdominal location.
 The evolutionary adaptive advantage of testicular descent into an extra-abdominal position may be related more to the enhanced sperm storage capacity of the epididymis at lower extra-abdominal temperatures than to the testis itself.
 Greater sperm storage capacity in the epididymis has been associated with enhanced fertility.
 In this context, the proportion (26% of total) of mature sperm stored intra-abdominally in the monotreme epididymis is considerably less than the proportion of mature sperm stored in the epididymis of many eutherian mammals (50-75% of total) with descended testes.
 Moreover, this increase in scrotal storage of sperm corresponds with epididymis evolution from reptiles to mammals.

 The mechanism by which sperm storage in the epididymis is enhanced at lower extra-abdominal temperatures has been shown to be a consequence of the biophysics of oxygen availability and sperm oxidative respiration.
 The cauda epididymis, where sperm are stored, can be up to 7 °C below abdominal temperatures.
-For a reduction in temperature of 7 °C the respiration rate of sperm declines by one half, and the solubility of oxygen is solution increases by approximately 10%.
+For a reduction in temperature of 7 °C the respiration rate of sperm declines by one half, and the solubility of oxygen in solution increases by approximately 10%.
 Hence for a reduction in temperature of 7 °C the availability of oxygen is doubled, and hence twice as many sperm can be stored per unit volume of epididymal duct.
 This increased sperm reserve at lower extra-abdominal temperatures has been related to enhanced fertility which provides an evolutionary advantage to the survival of the species.

 In conclusion, the evolution of descended testes was promoted by the lower extra-abdominal temperature of the cauda epididymis which increased oxygen availability to sustain and store more sperm.